Date of Award:

 - Traditional slang definition--The general slang usage as indicated by the dictionary.

 - Drug slang definition--The definition used in the drug culture.

 Study B was conducted to evaluate the terms used to determine at what grade level these terms appear in the vocabulary of the younger generation.
 The sane word list used in Study A was used in Study B, only instead of writing a definition, subjects were asked to write next to each word, the first drug word that came to their mind in association to the stimulus word, and if they couldn't think of a drug word, then any word.

 The findings of Study A indicate that an interaction barrier of slang understanding does exist between parents and teenagers.
 A t-test was computed on the dictionary definitions of parents and teenagers, as was on each of the traditional slang and drug slang definitions.
 There was no significant differences in the understanding of dictionary meanings; however, both the traditional and drug slang were significant at beyond the .01 level.

 Earl, Kim, "Semantic Influence and Concept Attainment of Slang and Its Effects on Parents' and Teenagers' Linguistic Interaction" (1972).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2637.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .